Indirect Cost Allocation

 In addition to the direct cost of providing services, governments also incur indirect costs.
 Such indirect costs include shared administrative expenses where a department or agency incurs costs for support that it provides to other departments/agencies (e.g., legal, finance, human resources, facilities, maintenance, technology).
-Certain important management objectives can be served by allocating these indirect costs (measuring the cost of government services, establishing fees and charges, charging back the cost of internal services to departments/agencies, and requesting reimbursements under federal and state grants, when allowed).
-Regardless of the purpose of an indirect cost allocation, a systematic and rational methodology should be used to calculate the amounts allocated.
+The cost to governments to track every expense and directly attribute each cost to each function would exceed the benefits.
+Indirect cost allocation is an accounting function by which estimates are made to distribute indirect costs to programs or functions, in order to approximate their full cost.
+Certain important management objectives (measuring the cost of government services, establishing fees and charges, charging back the cost of internal services to departments/agencies, fully utilizing restricted funds, and requesting reimbursements under federal and state grants, when allowed) can be served by allocating indirect costs.
+Regardless of the purpose of an indirect cost allocation, a systematic and rational methodology should be used.

-The Government Finance Officers Association (GFOA) encourages governments to allocate their indirect costs.
+GFOA recommends governments allocate their indirect costs.
 There are a number of issues a government needs to address in connection with indirect cost allocation.
 Because of the varied reasons for which indirect cost allocations are performed, a one-size-fits-all approach typically is not possible.
-Therefore, the GFOA recommends that governments considering the allocation of indirect costs consider the following:
+Therefore, the GFOA recommends that governments address the following when planning the preparation of indirect cost allocation plans:

 1. Who should perform the allocation?
-An indirect cost allocation can be performed either by the governments own staff or by an external party.
-Specific factors that should be considered in choosing between the two include:
+An indirect cost allocation can be performed either by the government’s own staff or by an external party.
+Specific factors that should be addressed in choosing between the two include:

-2. What factors need to be considered if an external party is selected to perform the allocation?
-If an external party is engaged to perform a cost allocation, the government should consider the following:
+2. What factors need to be addressed if an external party is selected to perform the allocation?
+If an external party is engaged to perform a cost allocation, the government should address the following:

 - The need for independence may prevent the financial statement auditor from serving in this role;